 Balisong knives, also called butterfly knives, do not fall under this switchblade ban.
 The Attorney General of Louisiana in La.
 Atty.
 Gen. Op.
 No. 1999-332 stated that a Balisong knife is not a switchblade and is legal to own in Louisiana.
 He cites the case of State v.
 Robinson in 1990 where the court did not find that a balisong knife counts as a switchblade.

-The AG also stated that a rescue knife is a tool that is able to fold, can be opened one handed, and is designed to cut seat belts.
-It goes on to say that, if a knife has a button, but pressing the button does not automatically open the knife (for example, you still need to flick it open), it does not count as a switchblade and won’t be banned.
+The AG also stated that a rescue knife is a tool that is able to fold, can be opened one-handed and is designed to cut seat belts.
+It goes on to say that if a knife has a button, but pressing the button does not automatically open the knife (for example, you still need to flick it open), it does not count as an automatic knife or switchblade and won’t be banned.

 Conclusion on Louisiana Knife Law

 It is legal to own and carry any knife in Louisiana, but not legal to conceal carry an automatic switchblade or any other automatic knife.
 If the knife has a detent biased to the closing position and you must use inertia (ie. flick your wrist or fingers) to open it, you can conceal or open carry it.
 You can open and conceal any knife except an automatic knife.
 A knife used as a “rescue” knife may not have a blade exceeding 5 inches in length.

 Note that this is not legal advice and there is no client-attorney relationship.
 There are also local and municipal laws that come into play so you much check those out as well.
 Consult with an attorney if you need more guidance.

 RS 14:95 §95.
 Illegal carrying of weapons (Louisiana State Statutes 2018)

 - Opinion No. 99-332.
 La.
 Atty.
 Gen. Op.
 No. 1999-332 (1999).
 Retrieved January 19, 2013, from LexisNexis Academic database.